 Law firms use forensic accountants for support, dealing with internal financial concerns, conducting criminal audits and working with financial specialists to give testimony in court.
 This job requires strong communication skills since you must explain complex financial details in simple terms.

 Forensic accounting is most useful in these five fields, and CPAs with forensic experience can find success working in any of them.

-“If [you’re] curious, like to ask questions and understand what people are telling you, you’ll enjoy it.
-It’s an experience thing,” Hoy said.
+“If [you’re] curious, like to ask questions and follow the money, you’ll enjoy it,” Hoy said.
 She further describes her job as “a fascinating field of work; [it] leads to some great experiences and travel.”